BRReed/terminal_chess/README.md

 * Change default font to `DejaVu Sans Mono`
 * Open a new console for changes to take affect
 * Play

+## To Do

+- [ ] Kick out after 3 failed password attempts
+- [ ] Clean up rules
+- [ ] change 'commands' to 'h', 'help', '-h' and integrate with rules section